|

 the many initial histogram channel counts into a sequence of means, standard

 analysis.
-The move of the institute to Martinsried in 1972 provided,
+The move of the institute to Martinsried in 1972 provided

-however, access to a Siemens 4004 main frame computer that had been
+access to a Siemens 4004 main frame computer that had been

 purchased by the Max-Planck Gesellschaft for the equivalent of around